-Originally, software developer worked in an office environment.
+Originally, software engineers worked in an office environment.
 Since you handled multiple tasks at once, you were provided with a desktop or laptop computer with multiple screens.
-This gives software developers an expanded view to examine all angles of a program.
+This gives software engineers an expanded view to examine all angles of a program.

 Furthermore, the computers themselves contained larger central processing units (CPUs) and memory to handle the compilation and testing of large programs.

 This environment has changed, especially after the events of the 2020 pandemic.
 Many software engineers now work remotely.
 Thus, your setups vary greatly.
 One person can work on a single laptop screen while others have multiple screens installed in a home office.